rdpate/pyr/about/about.md

 Options must come before all arguments.
 All options follow identical syntax in two flavors: short and long.
 Short options start with a single hyphen and are named with a single character followed by the value, if any.
 Long options start with double hyphens, separate the name and value with equals ("="), and allow distinguishing an empty value from no value.
 Any short option may be specified as a long option with a single-character name (eg. --a, --b=X).

 Arguments follow all options.
-The first argument either starts without a hyphen or is one of two special arguments: "-", which is retained, or "--", which is discarded.
+The first argument either starts without a hyphen or is one of two special arguments: "-" (which is retained) or "--" (which is discarded).

 ## Interactive Console